 - Logistics

 - 1. Norwegian and Central European companies

-- 2. International businesses
+- 2. Eastern European and international businesses

 - Maintenance

 - 1. Norwegian, and Central European companies

-- 2. U.S. companies
+- 2. Southern European and U.S. companies

 - Consumption

 - 1. Various international companies

 - 2. Major part of Norwegian, Scandinavian, and Central European companies

-- 3. Some Asian, and Indian companies
+- 3. Some Asian companies

-The review and mapping of suppliers shows that the BAR has used a total of approximately 1400 suppliers over the past years.
+The review and mapping of suppliers shows that the BAR has used a total of approximately 580 suppliers over the past years.
 Some of those suppliers are covering areas like IT software, financial services, and rental facilities.